Seyud/AMMF2/docs/SCRIPT_EN.md

 #### `Aurora_abort [message] [error_code]`

-Aborts the script with an error message and code.
+Aborts the script with an error message and code, and logs it.

 **Parameters:**
 - `message`: Error message